What is Remote Desktop?

 What is required to use Remote Desktop?

 Both your office computer and the computer you're going to use to remotely connect must meet certain requirements in order to successfully use Remote Desktop.
-If you're unsure if your computers meet these requirements, please contact the Helpdesk.

 - Windows 8/7/Vista Professional